 BJC offers financial support for families who qualify and we have options for paying fees in installments.
 Here’s more information.

-BJC provides coaching, support, and a dedicated base camp at several races each season.
+BJC provides coaching, support, and a dedicated base camp at 8-10 road races each season.
 This is included in program fees.
 Many families participate in additional races on their own, and there are always other BJC kids to ride with.
 But BJC can’t provide support at every race on the calendar.

 The exact schedule of races with BJC team support will be determined as the season approaches.
 Sometimes, weather or other factors require us to change the races with BJC team support.